 The statute of limitations on a medical malpractice claim in Florida is two years from the date of malpractice, or two years from the date of the discovery of the injury resulting from the malpractice, but never to exceed four years from the date the malpractice was committed.
 Therefore, it is imperative that you contact a personal injury lawyer to handle your malpractice claim.
-Contact the personal injury law firm of Zervos & Calta, PLLC in Saint Petersburg, FL, and let us help you get compensation for your injuries and medical expenses.
+Contact the medical malpractice lawyers of Zervos & Calta, PLLC in Saint Petersburg, FL, and let us help you get compensation for your injuries and medical expenses.

 Slip and Fall Accidents – Under Florida’s premises liability law you may hold the owner and/or operator responsible for injuries you sustained on their premises if the injury was caused by their negligent care, maintenance or operation of the property.
-That is why it is important to contact an injury attorney to preserve photographs of the premises and all other evidence to prove that the owner/operator of the property was negligent.
-The attorneys at Zervos & Calta have experience representing injury victims of slip and fall accidents, ranging from individual property owners to national retail chain stores.
+That is why it is important to contact a slip and fall accident attorney to preserve photographs of the premises and all other evidence to prove that the owner/operator of the property was negligent.
+The lawyers at Zervos & Calta have experience representing victims injured in a slip and fall accident, ranging from individual property owners to national retail chain stores.